Groundwater: Climate change

 The impacts of climate change on groundwater may be greatest through its indirect effects on irrigation water demand via increased evapotranspiration.
 There is an observed declined in groundwater storage in many parts of the world.
 This is due to more groundwater being used for irrigation activities in agriculture, particularly in drylands.
 Some of this increase in irrigation can be due to water scarcity issues made worse by effects of climate change on the water cycle.
+Direct redistribution of water by human activities amounting to ~24,000 km3 per year is about double the global groundwater recharge each year.

 Climate change causes changes to the water cycle which in turn affect groundwater in several ways: There can be a decline in groundwater storage, and reduction in groundwater recharge and water quality deterioration due to extreme weather events.
 In the tropics intense precipitation and flooding events appear to lead to more groundwater recharge.

 However, the exact impacts of climate change on groundwater are still under investigation.
 This is because scientific data derived from groundwater monitoring is still missing, such as changes in space and time, abstraction data and "numerical representations of groundwater recharge processes".

 Effects of climate change could have different impacts on groundwater storage: The expected more intense (but fewer) major rainfall events could lead to increased groundwater recharge in many environments.
 But more intense drought periods could result in soil drying-out and compaction which would reduce infiltration to groundwater.

 For the higher altitudes regions, the reduced duration and amount of snow may lead to reduced recharge of groundwater in spring.
 The impacts of receding alpine glaciers on groundwater systems are not well understood.